 The FAFSA, or Free Application for Federal Student Aid, is a standard financial aid application form used to qualify for financial aid from the federal government, state governments, and the majority of colleges and universities.
 Every year on October 1st, the FAFSA application season officially begins.

 The U.S. Department of Education uses the FAFSA application to assess the eligibility of a student based on their financial condition for need-based federal financial assistance for college.
 There are many sources through which students can fulfill their financial needs, in which FAFSA is one among them.
-Note that the colleges/universities also provide exclusive financial support for the students which is commonly known as institutional aid.

 Doing an MBA is expensive.
 A perfect way to improve your management skills is by earning the Masters of Business Administration degree – but it comes at a price.
 The estimated cost of tuition alone for a 2 year MBA program is $80,000, according to a recent Investopedia report.
 And it alone is just tuition.

 So you have financial support and just want to know how many hours of credit you have to spend to sustain it?
 Depending on the kind of financial assistance you get, the answer varies.
 In general, to maintain your financial assistance, you must be enrolled in at least six classes or become a full-time student.
 The credit cap will go up to 12 credits on certain forms of assistance, but it’s best to consult with the financial aid office to make sure.

 Following undergraduate school, not every student goes straight to grad school.
 Any might face financial pressures that make it possible for them to transition into the workforce immediately.
 Others might felt unprepared for graduate school qualifications, or might just be unsure of what they might learn if they wanted to undertake their higher education.
 Yet college postponed, doesn’t have to mean denied college.